rpalloni/network/README.md

 listen() \
 accept() // server accepts client connection \
 connect() // client establishes connection \
-_The three-way handshake is important since it ensures that each side of the connection is reachable in the network, in other words that the client can reach the server and vice-versa.
-It may be that only one host, client or server, can reach the other._

 ### * exchanging data
 send() \